platon1721/CharitySale/README.md

 # SaleManager
-This project was developed by Platon Matsinski as part of the Enefit internship selection process.
+This project was developed by Platon Matsinski as part of the internship selection process.

 ## Requirements